-Large breed dogs tend to have slower metabolic rates than small breeds, so they need fewer carbohydrates.
+Large and giant breed dogs tend to have slower metabolic rates than small breeds, so they need fewer carbohydrates.
 However, when we discuss nutrition in general, most dogs’ nervous systems require essentially the same vitamins, minerals, proteins and fats, and these are adjusted to the metabolic rate of the dog, not just his size.

 Smaller dogs generally move more than larger dogs, in part due to the need to assimilate more food.
 Smaller dogs that don’t get enough exercise will need more nervous system quieting nutrients than larger dogs to help them process their energy in a positive manner.
 Certain vitamins and buffering minerals help the nervous system remain calm.
 They won’t need more calories, but they will need more nutrients found in the types of foods similar to what their ancestors used to eat.

-Nutrition and the Stress Response
+Nutrition and the stress response

 Other ways to turn on the stress response include inappropriate nutrition.
 Deficiencies of biotin, vitamin E, protein, zinc, B12 and B6 all interfere with the action of D6D and other enzymes involved in prostaglandin production.
 B12 and B6 are found only in animal products and are highly sensitive to heat.
 Typical commercial dog foods are heated to 360°F in oils (usually corn or soy, which are high in Omega-6 but deficient in Omega-3).
 The heat damages the vitamins, proteins and other nutrients.